Effort optimism: Effort and Success

 Effort optimism refers to how strongly a student believes their hard work in school will pay off with academic success.
-This is reinforced by the maxim that "If at first you don't succeed, try, try, again."
+This outlook aligns with cultural emphasis on perseverance in the face of academic setbacks.
 A strong conviction generally results in greater success and can become a self-fulfilling prophecy, reinforcing that belief.
 When that conviction is weak or nonexistent, students generally experience less success, reinforcing the belief that effort doesn't matter.

+Studies on learning motivation show that cultural views strongly impact is effort optimism is a noted phenomena.
+For example, studies on learning motivation show that Japanese educational culture strongly views academic success as a direct result of effort, rather than innate intelligence.
+Studies evaluating gifted and average students in countries like Germany note that European students demonstrate a much higher reliance on intrinsic interest and mastery goals than on public tracking mechanisms or the belief that continuous effort will yield a higher IQ score.
+Success is often attributed to structured competency development and personal autonomy rather than competitive, absolute effort maximization.

-Lack of effort optimism has often been described as a crucial part of the achievement gap between students with majority and minority backgrounds in the American educational system.
-Among minorities, parents articulate a strong belief in education and its role in getting ahead but communicate an ambivalence about whether society will reward school achievement.
-In this interpretation, minority students underachieve because they have no confidence that performing well in the school system will help them advance socially in the face of perceived discrimination.
+Lack of effort optimism has been described as a crucial part of the achievement gap of students of Black, Hispanic, and Native American backgrounds in the American educational system.
+Among Black minorities, parents articulate a strong belief in education and its role in getting ahead but communicate an ambivalence about whether society will reward school achievement.
+In this interpretation, said students may underachieve because of ambivalence regarding the potential impact for performing well in the school system translating to advances socially.